bkp7/mdprepare/README.md

 ## Limitations

-- mdpInsert within 'comment' pairs if the 'comments' are at top level (ie not within code, a block, or a list, etc)
-- mdpInsert using code fences will only work on top level or one level down blocks This is will work:
+- mdpInsert using code fences will only work on top level or one level down blocks So this is will work:
 ````md
 ```js mdpInsert example1.js
 someCode()